manvinderjit/2023-TOP-Project-Inventory-Application/README.md

     5. Use of SSL certificates to provide an https server.

-    6. Familiarity with the AWS cloud platform, with the project showing deployment to an EC2 instance using AWS CodeDeploy via AppSpec and Linux shell scripts, and storing environment variables in the AWS Parameter Store.
+    6. Exhibit familiarity with the AWS cloud platform, with the project showing deployment to an EC2 instance using AWS CodeDeploy via AppSpec and Linux shell scripts, and storing environment variables in the AWS Parameter Store, and permission management through IAM.

 ## 4.2 Functional Objectives
 The webapp has the following functional objectives: